OAI/Talks-and-Workshops/APIStrat-Workshop-2018/README.md

 ## OpenAPI Editing Tools

 There are many commercial and open source editors for OpenAPI.
-In this workshop, we recommend that you work with one or more of the following tools
+In this workshop, we recommend that you work with one or more of the following tools.

 ### RepreZen API Studio (Eclipse-based):
 * http://rzen.io/preview